TrashUwU/PokeAssistant/README.md

 - Do not edit the code, because it will break the whole bot :/

 ## Premium Extensions
-> **These are not suitable for Free PokeAssistants.
+> **These are not suitable for Free PokéAssistants.
 Please get Premium to use these.**

 | Name      | Description | Setup   |
 | :---:        |    :---:   | :---: |